-9.3 Process Related Alarms
+9.3 Selectable Process Alarms

-The alarm relays 1, 2 and 3 are often used to transmit a process gas related alarm event.
-Any or all of the following functions can be selected for each relay.
+The alarm relays 1, 2 and 3 are generally used to transmit a gas related alarm event.
+Any or all of the following triggers can be selected for each relay.

-The alarm thresholds and delay times for each process alarm are set is in the Commissioning Menu.
+The trip levels and the delay times are set in the Commissioning Menu.

-NOTE: The process alarms will only be activated if they are enabled in the Setup Menu function #06.
-See chapter 6.4.5 Process Alarms.
+NOTE: The process alarms will only be activated if they are enabled in the Setup Menu #06.
+See Chapter 6.4.5 Process Alarms.

-22. Oxygen 1 Very Low
+22. 'Oxygen 1 High'

-23. Oxygen 2 Very Low
+23. 'Oxygen 2 High'

-The measured oxygen level on the indicated probe has been below the trip level shown in Commissioning Menu function #41 for longer than the delay time shown in function #42.
+The measured oxygen level on the indicated probe has been above the alarm threshold set in Commissioning Menu #45 for longer than the delay time set in Menu #46.

-24. Oxygen 1 Low
+24. 'Oxygen Deviation'